Data-driven Algorithms for Dimension Reduction in Causal Inference: Covariate selection: context, theory and algorithms

-where $\mathcal{H} = span[(0, \mathbf{I}_{p_2})^T]$ is the subspace corresponding to the co-ordinates $\mathbf{X}_2$ and $\mathcal{O}_p$ indicates the origin in $\mathbb{R}^p$.
-The relationship in \eqref{rel} corresponds directly to each step in Algorithm A and B, where $Z$ corresponds to treatment or the potential outcome.
+where $\mathcal{H} = span[(0, {I}_{p_2})^T]$ is the subspace corresponding to the co-ordinates $ {X}_2$ and $\mathcal{O}_p$ indicates the origin in $\mathbb{R}^p$.
+The relationship in \eqref{rel} corresponds directly to each step in Algorithm A and B, where $U$ corresponds to treatment or the potential outcome.

-\citeN{Lcooknach2005} implement \eqref{rel} in the form of a model-free backward elimination procedure to reduce the dimension of the variable vector \textbf{X}.
+\citeN{Lcooknach2005} implement \eqref{rel} in the form of a model-free backward elimination procedure to reduce the dimension of the variable vector $X$.
 The procedure start with all variables present and then eliminates the least significant variable until no more variables can be removed.
-The test used to examine the significance of a variable is a MCH test which evaluates the conditional independence in \eqref{rel} where $\mathbf{X}_2$ is one specifically targeted covariate and $\mathbf{X}_1$ is the rest of the covariates, i.e., the null and alternative hypotheses are
+The test used to examine the significance of a variable is a MCH test which evaluates the conditional independence in \eqref{rel} where $ {X}_2$ is one specifically targeted covariate and $ {X}_1$ is the rest of the covariates, i.e., the null and alternative hypotheses are

-In practice, the procedure requires construction of $\mathcal{H}$ and also estimation of $\mathcal{S}_{Z|X}$.
-Let us say that the first variable in \textbf{X} is the target variable.
+In practice, the procedure requires construction of $\mathcal{H}$ and also estimation of $\mathcal{S}_{U|X}$.
+Let us say that the first variable in $X$ is the target variable.
 In that case $\mathcal{H} = span[(1, 0, ...,0)^T]$.
-The construction of $\mathcal{H}$ is similar for other target variables in \textbf{X}.
-When estimating the central subspace, methods such as sliced inverse regression (SIR) \cite{li1991} and sliced average variance estimation \cite{cook2000} can be implemented.
-The asymptotic distribution of the test statistic for the MCH test is, under mild conditions, a linear combination of $\chi^2$-distributions \cite{cook2004}.
+The construction of $\mathcal{H}$ is similar for other target variables in $X$.
+When estimating the central subspace, methods such as sliced inverse regression (SIR) \cite{li1991} and sliced average variance estimation \cite{SCW:07} can be implemented.
+For details about the test statistic, for the MCH test, and its asymptotic distribution see \citeN{cook2004}.